End-to-End IIoT Integration for LPBF 3D Printing

 A major hurdle in Industrial Additive Manufacturing is the lack of real-time feedback during the fabrication process.
 Because complex metal parts take long periods to construct using Laser Powder Bed Fusion (LPBF), hidden flaws or excessive residual stresses can result in unusable parts and wasted machine life.

-Phase 1: Hardware Instrumentation
+Phase 1: Mechanical Design & Sensor Instrumentation

-Phase 2: Edge Computing
+Phase 2: Edge Computing & IoT Telemetry

 Phase 3: The Data Pipeline